 “Ever since the days of Mrs. Gutenberg …”

-MMS (Maryam Fanni, Matilda Flodmark, Sara Kaaman) in conversation with Gerda Breuer and Madeleine Morley
+Panel Discussion: MMS (Maryam Fanni, Matilda Flodmark, Sara Kaaman) in conversation with Gerda Breuer and Madeleine Morley

 Departing from their book “Natural Enemies of Books – A Messy History of Women in Printing and Typography”, feminist graphic design research collective MMS invite colleagues to the A—Z Counter Sessions for a conversation on graphic design histories beyond the male-dominated canon.